MerginMaps/docs/src/gis/settingup_background_map/index.md

 Online maps need internet connection to be displayed during the field survey and can use up a lot of mobile data, especially if you are using online raster maps.

 Some background maps can be protected with an API key, a token or other kind of authorization.
-When packaging the project, the <QGISPluginName /> packages auth DB entries used in these layers and the <MobileAppNameShort /> can display them correctly.
+When packaging the project, the <QGISPluginName /> packages auth DB entries used in these layers in the `qgis_cfg.xml` file and the <MobileAppNameShort /> can display them correctly.

 :::warning Terms and conditions of background maps Keep in mind that background maps services and data sources come with their own terms of use.